MitchellStride/GarageDuino/README.md

   the relay, opening the garage door.

 ## Wiring
-  I needed the Arduino because the relay operated on 5V logic.
-The Arduino Powers the esp8266 board and it waits for the signal from the webpage.
+  The Arduino powers the esp8266 board and it waits for the signal from the webpage.
+  I needed the Arduino because when booting the signals on the esp8266 dev board flickered so I used the Arduino as safety and the relay I own operated on 5V logic.

 ![Alt text](/pictures/fritzing.png?raw=true "Wiring Diagram")